ABOUT US

 Project Management – Whether using your subcontractors or ours, we can manage your project from start to finish.
 We’ll ensure that all documents are in order and develop a critical path schedule which all trades will follow.
 We’ll be on your job site daily to ensure quality control and forward progress.
 You’ll know exactly when it will be done and when you can open.

 It’s understandable that someone would want to know the expected cost before making a major financial commitment, however an estimate is not a firm and calculated price like they might get with a quote, bid or proposal.
 Without plans or clearly defined specifications for reference, an estimate is merely a guess at how much the project might cost.
 Given the lack of detailed design information, estimates are highly subjective and therefore also highly unreliable and not enforceable.
-However, most potential clients are only speculating so it wouldn’t be practical to purchase plans just to see if a location is viable, especially if multiple locations are being considered, so they seek estimates.
+Preliminary estimates come with no guarantees, but one way to help ensure better results is by asking the right Contractor.
+What is not understandable is that these potential clients would do their planning and budget, sign a lease or even purchase a building based on an arbitrary guess made by a potentially inexperienced and unqualified contractor.

+Anyone can throw out an ill conceived “guess-timate” but an experienced professional can turn a wild guess into an educated one.
 The Lindy Construction Company has been providing Commercial, Retail, Restaurant and Bar Design, Development and Construction throughout Upper and Lower Michigan since 1979.
 In those years our portfolio has grown to include hundreds of independent and national brands.
 We can draw from that experience when evaluating your restaurant or retail project for an estimate.
-In order to produce a reliable estimate, a site survey might be required.
+In order to produce a reliable estimate, a site survey may be required.

 During the survey our estimator will walk through the site with you, listen to your ideas and present some of our own based upon our experience and general knowledge of Building and Health Department codes and requirements.
 We’ll suggest options for you to consider, as well as likely requirements and prohibitions.
 We’ll provide possible layouts, equipment options and estimates based upon these ideas.